Digital Transformation in Healthcare: Senior Leaders on Opportunities and Challenges

 Leaders in our roundtable also spoke to the need for specific digital talent (e.g., individuals who can translate business needs into technology requirements).
 Everyone claims to be agile, but too many projects run into “sprint-stop, sprint-stop” patterns because one leader or stakeholder isn’t on board.
 Our roundtable participants showed empathy – as well as a few eye rolls and chuckles – about this common experience.
 Still, everyone agrees the journey to agile must continue and a ‘digital mindset’ from leaders is necessary to accelerate it.

-In terms of digital transformation, healthcare didn’t waste the COVID-19 crisis.
+In terms of digital transformation, healthcare adapted quickly to the COVID-19 crisis.
 Leaders are pushing forward, despite significant barriers, fine-tuning and scaling their successful initiatives and exploring new capabilities.
 The next year may not bring as much change as the last year, but it will be critical to sustaining the positive change that’s occurred.

 For more, download our Transforming Healthcare: The State of Digital Marketing and Selling in Life Sciences report.

-If you’re interested in participating in future healthcare roundtables, shoot me a note: p_schrimpf@ prophet.com.
+If you’re interested in participating in future healthcare roundtables, reach out to Paul.